Generalizing Dynamic Mode Decomposition: Balancing Accuracy and Expressiveness in Koopman Approximations: Introduction

-Given a desired accuracy parameter, our second contribution is the design of T-SSD as an algorithmic procedure that finds a functional space satisfying the desired accuracy by iteratively removing the functions in the span of the original dictionary that violate the desired accuracy.
-We analyze basic properties of T-SSD, including the fact that it terminates in a finite number of iterations.
-Our ensuing contributions pertain to the characterization of the properties of the T-SSD output.
-We first show that its identified subspaces contain the maximal Koopman-invariant subspace and all Koopman eigenfunctions in the span of the original dictionary.
-We also establish that the relative root mean square prediction error of all individual functions in the identified subspace evaluated on the available data is bounded by the desired accuracy parameter.
+Given a desired accuracy parameter, our second contribution is the design of T-SSD as an algorithmic procedure that finds a function space satisfying the desired accuracy by iteratively removing the functions in the span of the original dictionary that violate the desired accuracy.
+We show that T-SSD terminates in a finite number of iterations and characterize its computational complexity.
+Moreover, we show that its identified subspaces contain the maximal Koopman-invariant subspace and all Koopman eigenfunctions in the span of the original dictionary.
+We also show that the accuracy parameter bounds the relative root mean square prediction error for all (uncountably many) functions in the identified subspace.
 This advantage of the T-SSD algorithm in deriving accuracy bounds on the prediction of individual functions independently of linear changes of coordinates stems from focusing on the subspaces instead of their basis.
 Our next contribution establishes that both Extended Dynamic Mode Decomposition and Symmetric Subspace Decomposition algorithms are particular cases of T-SSD, cf. Figure~\ref{fig:T-SSD-generalization}.